Primong/Badminton-Players-Management-System/README.md

 7.2.
 The print() function is used throughout the program to provide output to the user, displaying information about players, tournaments, matches, and statistics.

 # IV.
-SDG 5 Gender Equality
+SDG 3 Gender Equality
-Badminton Player Management System contributes to both **SDG 3 (Good Health and Well-Being)** and **SDG 5 (Gender Equality)** by promoting a healthy and active lifestyle through badminton, while also ensuring gender equality in sports.
+Badminton Player Management System contributes **SDG 3 (Good Health and Well-Being)** by promoting a healthy and active lifestyle through badminton
-- **SDG 3** is supported through the system’s facilitation of physical activity, mental well-being, and potential future features for tracking player health.
-- **SDG 5** is enhanced by promoting equal opportunities for male and female athletes, helping to ensure gender equality in sports and empowering women and girls through their involvement in badminton.
+- **SDG 3** focuses on promoting good health and well-being for all at all ages.
+The Badminton Player Management System helps in achieving this by encouraging physical activity and sports participation

+**Encouraging Physical Activity**
+- Badminton, being a physically demanding sport, promotes cardiovascular health, physical fitness, and general well-being.
+The system helps in managing players and tournaments, thus facilitating more opportunities for players to compete and stay active.

+**Supporting Healthy Competition**
+- The system organizes tournaments and matches, which can inspire individuals to lead active lives and engage in regular physical exercise, helping in the prevention of chronic diseases.

+**Fostering Mental Well-Being**
+- Sports like badminton not only improve physical health but also contribute to mental well-being.
+Engaging in sports can reduce stress, anxiety, and depression, and the system provides a platform to manage and encourage participation in such activities.

 # V. Instructions for running the program
 ### Proram Flow
 **Login:**